Diocese of Forlì-Bertinoro

-The Diocese of Forlì-Bertinoro (Dioecesis Foroliviensis-Brittinoriensis) is a Roman Catholic ecclesiastical territory in Romagna, Italy.
+The Diocese of Forlì-Bertinoro (Dioecesis Foroliviensis-Brittinoriensis) is a Latin diocese of the Catholic Church in Romagna, Italy.
 Until 1986 it was known as the Diocese of Forlì, in existence perhaps from the fourth century.
 In that year the Diocese of Bertinoro was united to it.
 The diocese is suffragan to the Archdiocese of Ravenna-Cervia.

 History

 St. Mercurialis is considered the first bishop of Forlì, and has been said to belong to the second century; he is also said to be the Mercurialis who was allegedly present at the Council of Rimini in 359.
 Both assertions are based on legends of the 11th or 12th century.

 On 12 July 1173, a major fire destroyed nearly all of the city of Forlì, including the episcopal palace, the cathedral with its annexes, the other churches, and the monastery of S. Mercuriale, which housed the archives.
 In 1353, another large fire destroyed the district of S. Mercuriale in Forlì and damaged large parts of the rest of the city.

 On 8 July 1286, Archbishop Bonifacio Fieschi de' Conti di Lavagna of Ravenna presided over a provincial council, held in Forlì.
 It was attended by the bishops of Imola, Faenza, Forlimpopoli, Ceseena, Sarsina, Adria, and Bishop Rinaldus of Forlì, as well as procurators of the bishops of Bologna, Cervia, Modena, and Parma.

 In 1769, the Cathedral of the cathedral of the Holy Cross was staffed and administered by a Chapter, consisting of four dignities (not dignitaries) and nineteen Canons.
 The dignities were: the Provost, the Archpriest, the Archdeacon, and the Primicerius."

 Bishop Giacomo Theodoli (1635–1665) held his second diocesan synod in Forlì on 5 May 1639.
 He had previously held a synod, at some time between 1635 and 1639.
 Bishop Claudio Ciccolini (1666–1688) held a diocesan synod on 22 April 1675.